rokomari-com/convention/README.md

             ├───enumeration             <- enumerations which are used multiple class wide ├───exception               <- custom exceptions
-            ├───model                   <- model classes used inside application or for REST APIs ├───repository
+            ├───model                   <- model classes used inside application or for REST APIs
+            |   ├───receive             <- model classes for REST APIs, received from another service
+            |   └───send                <- model classes for REST APIs, send to another service
+            ├───repository
             ├───service
             ├───utility